iomicroservices/baselink-nuxt/content/services/tradespeople/locksmith/lock-box-installation.md

 Book lock box installation{{$doc.location}} for secure key access made simple

 #description
 Need a safe way to share keys with guests, cleaners or tradespeople?
 A lock box is a smart, discreet solution — and BaseLink makes installation easy.
-We’ll send a trusted local locksmith or handyperson{{$doc.location}} to mount your box securely and set it up with a personalised code, ready to use right away.
+We'll send a trusted local locksmith or handyperson{{$doc.location}} to mount your box securely and set it up with a personalised code, ready to use right away.

 #description
 Lock boxes can be mounted to walls, gates, or posts using heavy-duty fixings for tamper-resistant security.
 Your installer will choose the best position for accessibility and discretion, based on your preferences and property layout.